Doodles and giggles: Some senators spend impeachment trial in distraction

 “You get why they are behaving the way they are: They need to behave as if this immensely serious, incredibly solemn, constitutionally consequential event is a joke,” he added.
 “If you can poke fun at the whole thing, it’s easier to justify your abdication of responsibility.”

-Tom Hamburger and Karoun Demirjian contributed to this story.
+Tom Hamburger and Karoun Demirjian contributed to this report.